Krista the Explorer

-What To See During a Day Trip to Sintra, Portugal
+How to Plan an Epic Day Trip to Sintra, Portugal

-Sintra is one of the best day trips from Lisbon you can go on, especially if it’s your first time visiting Portugal.
-Driving to Sintra isn’t recommended as it’s difficult to park, but it’s very easy to get to Sintra by train.
-It costs around €6 for a return ticket from Lisbon and takes only 1 hour, with trains departing several times per hour.
-Taking the train is the most popular mode of transportation since it drops you off almost in the centre of the town of Sintra, and gives you easy access to the buses that will take you to the various attractions.
-Known as the romantic village of Portugal thanks to its beautiful buildings, winding streets, and oftentimes foggy weather, there’s a lot to unpack during a day trip to Sintra.
+Sintra is one of the best day trips from Lisbon, especially if it’s your first time visiting Portugal.
+Driving to Sintra isn’t recommended though as it can be difficult to park, but it’s very easy to get to Sintra by train.
+It costs around €6 for a return ticket from Lisbon and takes only 1 hour, with trains departing regularly.
+Taking the train is the most popular mode of transportation since it drops you off almost in the centre of the town of Sintra, and it gives you easy access to the buses that will take you to the attractions.

-Sintra has many attractions to explore, from Gothic palaces to hidden gardens to the quaint town of Sintra itself.
+Sintra has many attractions to explore, from Gothic palaces to hidden gardens and the quaint town of Sintra itself.
 Some of the Sintra points of interest are more popular than others, so it’s important that you give yourself enough time to see the ones you want.
-To get the most out of your day in Sintra, I would recommend catching a very early train so you arrive before the tour groups and can enter one of the attractions when it opens.
-Getting around Sintra is very easy, as there are plenty of buses running constantly, including the hop-on-hop-off Sintra bus which is a popular option.
-We packed too much into our Sintra day trip itinerary, so we ended up using Uber a lot more than we anticipated to get us between the main attractions in Sintra quicker.
-Here’s a look at what to see during a day trip to Sintra, which could also be used as a guide for a weekend in Sintra too.
+To get the most out of your day trip to Sintra, I would recommend catching a very early train so you arrive before the tour groups.
+That way you can enter one of the attractions when it opens.

 Pena Palace

-The top thing to see in Sintra is Pena Palace.
-This fairytale palace is one of the Seven Wonders of Portugal and sits within an expansive park area that visitors can explore on foot.
-It’s the most visited castle in Portugal, and one of the most popular historical attractions in Portugal as well.
 The site where Pena Palace stands was once used as a church and then a monastery, and it wasn’t until the 19th century that King Ferdinand II ordered the construction of the palace.
-Visitors can marvel at the exterior as well as the interior of the palace, but there’s timed entry to get inside so make sure you don’t miss your slot on your ticket!
+Visitors can marvel at the exterior as well as the interior of the palace, but there’s timed entry to get inside so make sure you don’t miss your timeslot on your ticket!

 I would highly recommend arriving at Pena Palace first, as soon as the gates open.
 As you can imagine, being one of the top things to see in Sintra means that thousands of people visit the palace daily.
-And it gets extremely busy.
 The park opens at 9:00am, but first entry to the interior of the palace isn’t until 9:30am.
 What that means is that you can make your way up to the palace and explore the exterior of it for 30 minutes before most people start to arrive.
 It’s the best (and only) way to get photos without hundreds of people photobombing you.
-The interior is interesting, but you’re not really allowed to stop to take photos and have to follow a certain route, so if you’re short on time it’s not a big deal if you don’t go inside.
-For peace of mind, we pre-booked Park and Pena Palace Tickets with Tiqets for €14.00 so we could skip the ticket buying process at the gate and head straight in.

-Estimated time to explore: 2-4 hours (depending if you want to walk around the park or not)
+Estimated time to explore: 2-4 hours (depending if you want to walk around the park or not).

 Moorish Castle

 Following a short walk through the forest, you’ll find the castle walls.
 Once you pass through the castle walls you’ll be asked to show your ticket.
-Again, we pre-booked with Tiqets for €8 to save time and skip the queue.
+Again, we pre-booked with Tiqets to save time and skip the queue.
 Most of what remains of this medieval castle are the walls and towers, so it doesn’t take a lot of time to explore.
-What does take time is getting to the top of the towers though - especially if it’s hot outside!
+What does take time is getting to the top of the towers though – especially if it’s a hot day!
 The Moorish Castle is one of Sintra’s top attractions and definitely needs to be added to any tour of the area.

 Estimated time to explore: 1-2 hours